Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Deformations of coisotropic submanifolds in Jacobi manifolds

 Let $E \to S$ be a vector bundle.
 Recall that a smooth function on $E$ is called \emph{fiber-wise entire} if its restriction to each fiber of $E$ is \emph{entire}, i.e.~it is real analytic on the whole fiber.
 Now, let $\ell \to S$ be a line bundle, and $L := E \times_S \ell$.
 A section of $L$ is called \emph{fiber-wise entire} if it is a linear combination of fiber-wise constant sections, with coefficients being fiber-wise entire functions.
 Let $\Theta \in \Gamma (\wedge^k (TE \otimes L^\ast)\otimes L)$.
 We regard $\Theta$ as a multi-linear map

 The multi-linear map $\Theta$ is called {\it fiber-wise entire} if

-is fiber-wise entire, whenever $f_1, \ldots, f_{k} \in C^\infty (M)$ and $\lambda_1, \ldots, \lambda_{k}$ are fiber-wise linear.
+is fiber-wise entire, whenever $f_1, \dots, f_{k}$ are fiber-wise linear and $\lambda_1, \dots, \lambda_{k}$ are fiber-wise constant.
 Equivalently $\Theta$ is fiber-wise entire if its components in some (and therefore any) system of vector bundle coordinates are fiber-wise entire functions (cf.~\cite[Lemmas 1.4, 1.7]{SZ2012}).

-Now, let $S$ and $(NS, L, J = \{-,-\})$ be as in Subsection \ref{sec:cois_def}.
+Now, let $S$ and $(NS, L, J \equiv \{-,-\})$ be as in Subsection \ref{sec:cois_def}.
 The following proposition generalizes the main result of \cite{SZ2012} establishing a necessary and sufficient condition for the convergence of the Maurer-Cartan series $MC(-s)$ of a generic section $s \in \Gamma(NS)$.

-\begin{proposition} The bi-symbol $\Lambda_J$ of the Jacobi bi-differential operator $J$ is fiber-wise entire iff the Maurer-Cartan series $MC (-s)$ of any smooth section $s \in \Gamma (NS)$ converges to $P ( \exp I(s)_\ast J) = P (\exp I(s)_\ast \Lambda_J )$. \end{proposition} \begin{proof} Let $z^\alpha = (x^i, y^a)$ be vector bundle coordinates on $NS$, with $x^i$ coordinates on $S$, and $y^a$ linear coordinates along the fibers of $NS$.
+\begin{proposition} The bi-symbol $\Lambda_J$ of the Jacobi bi-differential operator $J$ is fiber-wise entire iff, for all sections $s \in \Gamma (NS)$, the Maurer-Cartan series $MC (-s)$ converges to $P ( \exp I(s)_\ast J) = P (\exp I(s)_\ast \Lambda_J )$ in the sense of point-wise convergence. \end{proposition} \begin{proof} Let $(z^\alpha) = (x^i, y^a)$ be vector bundle coordinates on $NS$, with $x^i$ coordinates on $S$, and $y^a$ linear coordinates along the fibers of $NS$.
 Moreover, let $\mu$ be a fiber-wise constant local generator of $\Gamma (L)$.
-The Jacobi bi-differential operator $J$ is locally given by Equation (\ref{eq:components_of_J}), or, equivalently, Equation (\ref{eq:components_of_J_bis})
+The Jacobi bi-differential operator $J$ is locally given by Equation (\ref{eq:components_of_J}), or, equivalently, Equation~(\ref{eq:components_of_J_bis}):

 Accordingly, the bi-symbol $\Lambda_J$ is locally given by